Contact Us Today (424) 372-3112

 In criminal proceedings in California Courts, you have certain rights before and during a preliminary hearing:

-• To be represented by an attorney, a public defender or a private lawyer
+• To be represented by an attorney, a public defender, or a private lawyer

-• To be present at preliminary hearing
+• To be present at the preliminary hearing

 • To confront and cross-examine witnesses